Big Mac Couloir

 May 8, 2013

 Quite poor snow conditions 5/5/13.
-My partner and I soloed West Gully in just 30 minutes only to bail three pitches up the Big Mac due to hot temps, numerous wet slides, and isothermal mush.
+My partner and I climbed West Gully in just 30 minutes only to bail three pitches up the Big Mac due to hot temps, numerous wet slides, and isothermal mush.
+A significant wet slide swept the route mid-way up after we rappelled.
 The summit ridge cornice is huge right now.
 A very cool-looking face.
 With neve conditions, this would be stellar.